How much does a UK funeral cost in 2022?

 Whether it is best to pay for your funeral in advance will depend on your personal circumstances.
 Paying for a funeral can be expensive and may cause some families financial hardship.
-Arranging and paying for your funeral in advance can remove this burden, making life that bit easier.
+Arranging and paying for your funeral in advance could remove this burden, making life that bit easier.
 There are several ways this can be achieved; with savings, a prepaid funeral plan or over 50 life insurance.

 The following information explains how each option can make paying for your funeral in advance simple, straightforward and stress-free.

 Savings or an ISA

 Using an ISA or saving money on a monthly basis to pay for a funeral is an option, however you may need to be disciplined as there is always the risk you spend the money on other things.
 Also, the interest rates on savings accounts are low compared to how much funeral costs have risen, so you would need to keep your pot of cash topped up.

 Paying from your estate

 If you feel there are sufficient funds in your property, you may prefer your funeral costs to be paid for out of your estate.
-However, this may result in your family having to pay for the funeral before your estate is settled, which could be problematic for them.
+Your family may need to pay for these services before your estate is settled, so it could be worth taking this into consideration before choosing this option.

 Prepaid funeral plans

 A prepaid funeral plan lets you arrange and pay for your funeral at today’s prices.
-The costs are frozen meaning you don’t have to worry about any future price rises, and you can choose the type of funeral you prefer.
+The costs are frozen which means they will avoid future inflation, and you can choose the type of funeral you prefer.

-As well as removing the financial worry of paying for a funeral from your family, a funeral plan could also remove the pressure of having to arrange your funeral.
+As well as removing some of the financial worry of paying for a funeral from your family, a funeral plan could also help relieve the pressure of having to arrange your funeral.

 Over 50 life insurance